jiahyphenyee/50.037-Blockchain/README.md

    `- hash: 00000522aaafc965668e4c0e5ae034c87a7720604c5762b91587890d5a78aeb1, number of transactions: 0
 ```

-- Under the Update Balance button, the balance should be updated for the miner who successfully mined the block.
-If not, please press the Update Balance button to update.
+- Under the `Update Balance` button, the balance should be updated for the miner who successfully mined the block.
+If not, please press the `Update Balance` button to update.
 - Sometimes Forking may happen if miners mine the block at the same time.
 - For demostration purpose, mining event is only triggered once for one click.
-If a new block is mined or mining process stopped midway as others found a block, we need to manually press Start Mine button again to continue mining for another block
+If a new block is mined or mining process stopped midway as others found a block, we need to manually press `Start Mining` button again to continue mining for another block

 #### 2. Fork Resolution